The governing body of the charity is the board of trustees

 Chief Development Officer

-Jamie has been Director of Opportunities at SJOG since 2019 and leads on fundraising, service design and research.
+Jamie has been at SJOG since 2019 and leads on fundraising, service design and research.
 He uses his background in design to develop services that meet the needs of the people they support.
 The services Jamie has developed have ranged from place-based employment projects in rural locations through to technology-based mobile sensory units for people with learning disabilities and autism.
 Jamie holds a PhD in engineering and prior to working in charities, lectured at Imperial College London and the Royal College of Art.